 In the medical centre, they need staff to assist the medical professionals.
 My extra hands made sure more people were served.
 In school, the students concentrate so hard, it was great to be able to give them a laugh and teach them something outside of curriculum.
 Working alongside women as they make handicrafts, sew, or garden is incredibly insightful.
 I loved every single moment of my time volunteering.”

-HOW DO I ARRANGE THIS?
-Volunteering with The Real Uganda starts with completing an Application to Volunteer.
+HOW TO DO IT: Volunteering with The Real Uganda starts with completing an Application to Volunteer.
 Once accepted, we help get you prepared, collect you from the airport and deliver you to your new home, and offer personal guidance and advice while you volunteer – all to ensure your success.
-Read about our Programs and your Eligibility.

 “Nothing in life is easy, and Uganda presents some hard days and hard lessons, but travelling Uganda was easily the best thing I have ever done.
 There’s a wide variety of activities to do, cultures to learn, and landscapes to enjoy.
 Interacting with Ugandans and other travellers and volunteers absolutely makes the trip.